acmesh-official/acme.sh/README.md

 Just one script, to issue, renew your certiricates automatically.

-Possiblly it's the smallest&easiest&smartest shell script to automatically  issue&renew the free certificates from LetsEncrypt.
+Probably it's the smallest&easiest&smartest shell script to automatically  issue&renew the free certificates from LetsEncrypt.

 #Supported OS